DAud2219256/opensource-streamlit-mock/README.md

 Non-Goals

-* Testing streamlit itself (the package removes all dependnecies on the real streamlitk)
+* Testing streamlit itself (the package removes all dependnecies on the real streamlit)

 * Testing that the app uses Streamlit correctly (the package fakes input and records outputs)